Andreas Everardus van Braam Houckgeest: Early career

 In 1757, van Braam joined the Dutch Navy as a midshipman, but soon left the navy for China in order to work for the Dutch East India Company (VOC).
-In 1758, van Braam arrived in China, and for the remaining eight years he was engage in trade in Guangzhou and Macau.
+In 1758, van Braam arrived in China, and for the following eight years he was engaged in trade in Guangzhou and Macau.
 During his sojourn in China, he left for Europe twice and married Catharina Cornelia Geertruida van Reede van Oudthoorn on his last visit.

 In 1773, van Braam left China and the following year, he settled in a county-seat near Zutphen in the province of Gelderland.
 Inspired by the American Revolution, he decided to immigrate to the United States and settled in Charleston to work as a merchant and rice planter in 1783.
 He became a US citizen the following year.
 As a consequence of a family tragedy, van Braam decided to leave the US and take up a position as chief of the Dutch factory in Guangzhou.
 After a long journey, with stops in the Netherlands, Malacca and Batavia, he arrived in Guangzhou in 1790.